baden119/Pbspotify2/README.md

 # TODOs

 - Episodes searched in reverse chronological order
-- disable search functionality when not logged in
 - Save login
-- fix show select initial option
+- limit search rates in searcher.js (https://www.npmjs.com/package/request-rate-limiter)
+- Make a number of positive matches for spotify similar to 'songs in state'